Back to "DataSummarizer: Fast Local Data Profiling"

 style F stroke:#333,stroke-width:4px

-• the first step is deterministic profiling
+• profiling is deterministic

 A profile answers the boring-but-urgent questions immediately: